-Returned from an yet another unforgettable journey to a new country.
+Returned from yet another unforgettable journey to a new country.

 2 days later I was on a plane headed to Kalibo.
 We have family friends who recently built a house there, an 8 bedroom beautiful place right off the beaten track.
 I came in depressed and down but recharged by the sights and sounds of a new city.
 I woke up bright and early to check out the beach and watched fishermen reel in their first catches of the day.

-Another guest had arrived to stay at my friends place, her name was Carol.
+Another guest had arrived to stay at my friend’s place, her name was Carol.
 She was tall, thin and extremely fit.
-She looked like the type woman who did lots of physical labour, a hard working woman.
 She explained to us her sandals cut up her feet because she’d walked for 20k.
 That day we packed and all went on a day trip to beautiful Boracay, a major tourist island with pristine beaches and powder-like sand.
 It was unbelievable.

 We walked along the beach together talking and she told me she was a recovering alcoholic with a new outlook on life.
 I find most people who are recovering from an addiction are so enjoyable to be around because they look at life through the eyes of a child.
 They see how beautiful life is and are so grateful for it this time.
 She said something that made me laugh and then turned to me, took off her glasses and said, “is your mother Janet?”.
 It turns out she went to elementary school with my mum.
 Weird eh?

-My Dad and I left shortly after arriving to Kalibo.
-Our mission was to see the whale sharks, and in order to do that we had to make our way to Oslob.
+My Dad and I left shortly after arriving in Kalibo.
+Our mission was to see the whale sharks, and in order to do that, we had to make our way to Oslob.

 Our next goal was to see the tarsiers, chocolate hills and get some relaxation in Bohol.